Google's phone is still a winner, but little things still keep it from approaching perfection.

 Google Pixel 3 XL What I don't like

 There's a reason why I'm doing a three-month review of the 3 XL in particular: battery life.
 I would actually prefer to use the smaller Pixel 3, because I'm willing to sacrifice some screen space to have an easier-to-hold phone, but the battery is so weak I'd rather deal with the 3 XL's size rather than worry about charging most days.
-Even still, the Pixel 3 XL doesn't give me battery life confidence like the Galaxy Note 9 or OnePlus 6T do.
+Even still, the Pixel 3 XL doesn't give me battery life confidence like the

 The battery handles a normal day just fine, but doesn't give me the confidence to handle times where I hit the phone hard.